bartosjiri/mixtapes/README.md

    ```
    pnpm i
    ```
+2. Provide required environment variables based on the `.env.example` file.
-2. Run the application in the development mode:
+3. Run the application in the development mode:
    ```
    pnpm run dev
    ```